Corporate Governance Report

 The RNC is in charge of nominating the Directors for re-appointment, having regard to their competencies, commitment, contribution and performance, including but not limited to attendance, preparedness, participation and candour.
 Under the Company’s Constitution, a Director newly appointed by the Board shall hold ofﬁce only until the next annual general meeting (“AGM”) of the Company and shall then be eligible for re-election at the AGM.
 In addition, at least one-third of the Directors for the time being shall retire from ofﬁce by rotation at each AGM of the Company, provided all Directors (including managing directors and executive directors) shall retire by rotation at least once every three (3) years.

 Each member of the RNC shall abstain from voting on any resolution and making any recommendation and/or participating in any deliberations of the RNC in respect of the assessment of his performance or re-nomination as a Director.
-Accordingly, Mr. Tan Lye Heng Paul and Mr. Timur Pradopo, as members of the RNC, have abstained from voting on any resolutions in relation to the assessment of their performance as a Director.
+Accordingly, Mr. Tan Lye Heng Paul and Mr. Phua Cher Chew, as members of the RNC, have abstained from voting on any resolutions in relation to the assessment of their respective performance as Directors of the Company.

 Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

-The RNC has implemented a formal review process to assess the effectiveness of the Board and the individual Director’s performance on an annual basis.
-All members of the Board are required to complete and return the evaluation forms to an independent coordinator (the “Independent Coordinator”) directly and in confidence within four (4) weeks after the end of each financial year.
+The RNC has recommended to the Board and has implemented a formal review process to assess the effectiveness of the Board and of each Board Committee separately, as well as the contribution by the Chairman and each individual Director to the Board on an annual basis.
+All members of the Board are required to complete and return the evaluation forms to an independent coordinator (the “Independent Coordinator”) directly and in conﬁdence within four (4) weeks after the end of each ﬁnancial year.
 The Independent Coordinator will then collate the results and forward them to all members of the RNC for discussion.
-The RNC will thereafter report its findings to the Board.
+The RNC will thereafter report its ﬁndings to the Board.

 For the purpose of its evaluation of the Directors’ performance, the RNC focuses on whether the Directors, individually or collectively, possess the background, experience, competencies in ﬁnance and management skills critical to the Group’s business as well as whether each Director, with his special contributions, brings to the Board an independent and objective perspective to enable sound, balanced and well considered decisions to be made.